Quietek/SaveSync/README.md

     $ chmod +x SteamSync.py

 You can now run SteamSync from the terminal, it will automatically detect whether it's running for the first time and if it needs to generate a new configuration or initialize the database.
-It will automatically sync backing up any steam saves it finds on the first run and any ROMs you specify to backup.
+Follow the prompts to register your computer with the database.
+It will automatically sync after initializing a new client.

     $ python SteamSync.py